 You do not need to be an expert to note the rise of internet access via mobile devices.
 All you really need to do is to walk any street, sit in any restaurant or take a ride on a train.
-What you’ll see is the person after person bowed head, the device in hand, eyes on the screen.
-There are more than anecdotal evidence of this simple, however.
-In May of this year, Google issued a statement confirming what many people already suspected, namely, that “more of searches conducted on mobile devices from computers in 10 countries including the United States and Japan” (Source: http://goo.gl / Q7MDpQ), while other statistics showed that the use of the Internet all over the world via mobile devices now makes up 52.7% of all accessible, a figure expected to rise to 63.4% by 2017 (source: HTTP: // goo.gl / giIuaL)
+What you’ll see is person after person bowed head, the device in hand, eyes on the screen.
+There is more than anecdotal evidence of this simple, however.
+In May of this year, Google issued a statement confirming what many people already suspected, namely, that “more searches conducted on mobile devices from computers in 10 countries including the United States and Japan” (Source: //goo.gl / Q7MDpQ), while other statistics showed that the use of the Internet all over the world via mobile devices now makes up 52.7% of all accessible, a figure expected to rise to 63.4% by 2017 (source: // goo.gl / giIuaL)

 “Content is king” is one of those cliches that have become cliché because it happens to be true.
 The nature of any content, but, ever only going to be as effective as the user experience delivered.
 Last want to be able to access content wherever they are, whatever the time, through the device which happens to be the most suitable.
 Responsive web design ensures that this is the case, the king retains the content ensconced firmly on the throne.

-We saw the direction in which the technology is moving in and decided to hitch a ride, design and coding in a manner that fully embraced the RWD.
+We saw the direction in which the technology is moving in and decided to hitch a ride, design, and code in a manner that fully embraced the RWD.
 We would like to think that the results speak for themselves.
 A group of sites ranging from one-page designs for commercial shops on the Internet and joint ventures.
-Despite the variety of our work, we produce each site has one thing in common – they all look amazing.
+Despite the variety of the work, we produce each site has one thing in common – they all look amazing.

-Our aesthetic is clear and easily readable learnt itself to the discipline of RWD.
+Our aesthetic is clean and easily readable learned itself from the discipline of RWD.
 If anything, I’ve been forced to make our sites more minimal and “cleaner” than it was before, disciplines that hone our skills and sharpen our aesthetic.

-On 21 April 2015, Google introduced a new search algorithm aims to develop friendly mobile sites is higher than other sites.
-This means that all-important Google ranks – the measurement that can easily be measured by the success or website failure – is now being depends on the response site.
-We continue to be at the forefront of our concerns through every stage of development, fully aware that the best site in the world honestly do not benefit if it is not discovered.
+On 21 April 2015, Google introduced a new search algorithm that aims to develop friendly mobile sites that are higher than other sites.
+This means that all-important Google ranks – the measurement that can easily be measured by success or website failure – are now dependent on the response site.
+We continue to be at the forefront of our concerns through every stage of development, fully aware that the best site in the world honestly does not benefit if it is not discovered.